Key Takeaways

 This includes ambulance services, durable medical equipment, hospice care, home health care and certain preventive services and screenings.

-Everyone enrolled in Medicare Part B must pay the monthly premium in order to be enrolled in Part B.
+Everyone enrolled in Medicare Part B is required to pay the monthly premium to maintain their Part B coverage.

 Part B Premium Adjustment